This short and easy-to-follow guide covers how to enable MySQL/MariaDB query logging and save queries to a file.

 SET GLOBAL general_log_file='/var/log/mysql/general-query.log';

-By default, the general query log is written in the same data directory that holds the database subdirectories themselves (typically
+The general query log is written in the same data directory that holds the database subdirectories (typically

 3. Enable the server general log: